-China's first launch vehicle using solid fuel would improve China's ability to loft military satellites on short notice thanks to its solid fuel, is due to fly under the designation Long March 11.
-China's first solid-fuel rocket Long March-11 is expected to make its first launch before 2016, a senior official of the rocket's designing institute Xinhua reported 02 March 2013.
-Liang Xiaohong, deputy head of the China Academy of Launch Vehicle Technology, said the rocket will be easy to operate and cost-efficient to launch.
+Compared with other carrier rockets, its technical characteristics are distinctive.
+China's first launch vehicle using solid fuel would improve China's ability to loft military satellites on short notice thanks to its solid fuel, was due to fly under the designation Long March 11.
+China's first solid-fuel rocket Long March-11 was expected to make its first launch before 2016, a senior official of the rocket's designing institute Xinhua reported 02 March 2013.
+Liang Xiaohong, deputy head of the China Academy of Launch Vehicle Technology, said the rocket would be easy to operate and cost-efficient to launch.
 It can remain in storage for long period and reliably launch on short notice.

 Its first flight was in September 2015 at the Jiuquan center when it lifted four satellites to a Sun-synchronous orbit.
 The second flight took place in November 2016 at the same center, sending an X-ray pulsar navigation satellite and four small experimental satellites into orbit.

 China launched a Long March 11 carrier rocket on 19 January 2018 to send six satellites into space, according to the China Academy of Launch Vehicle Technology.
 The mission marked the first time that a Chinese solid-propellant rocket has been used to service a foreign client, the academy, which developed and built the rocket.
 The Long March 11 blasted off at Jiuquan Satellite Launch Center in northwestern China at 12: 12 pm and later put six small satellites — two Earth-observation satellites made by a State-owned firm, three experimental satellites from Chinese private companies as well as an unidentified one from a Canadian company — into orbit.
 This was the third mission of Long March 11 and the 264th of the Long March family, according to the academy.